David Cicilline: Gun rights

 Cicilline is a strong gun control advocate, and was a founding member of the bipartisan coalition Mayors Against Illegal Guns.
-In 2010, the Brady Campaign to Prevent Gun Violence endorsed Cicilline; in 2000, the National Rifle Association awarded him an F- lifetime score.
+In 2010, the Brady Campaign to Prevent Gun Violence endorsed Cicilline; in 2000, the National Rifle Association of America awarded him an F− lifetime score.
 Cicilline has also indicated his support for a ban on the sale or transfer of all forms of semi-automatic weapons, for more stringent state restrictions on the purchase and possession of firearms, and for a requirement that manufacturers equip firearms with child-safety locks.
 On November 16, 2011, he made a public statement against the National Right-to-Carry Reciprocity Act, which would "require all states to allow out-of-state visitors to carry concealed firearms, as long as the laws of the visitors' home states allow them to do so."
 He insisted that the Second Amendment had nothing to do with this bill, which he argued would infringe upon the right of state governments to protect the safety of their citizens, and would force communities to accept concealed-carry standards set by other states.

 In October 2017, after the Las Vegas shooting, Cicilline introduced a bill to ban bump stocks.
 After the Marjory Stoneman Douglas High School shooting, he introduced the Assault Weapons Ban Act of 2018.
 The bill would ban 205 specific firearms, such as the AR-15 and the AK-47, outright.
 Cicilline was also among the members of Congress who supported the National School Walkout, and met with protesters at the U.S. Capitol.